Some Information About John Fuller of Newton

 +Elizabeth Cole was Christened January 1, 1622/3 in St Peter and St Paul Parish Church in Lavenham, Suffolk, England, UK.
 Died 13 April 1700 in Newton, Middlesex, MA.[3]
 Married bef.
 1645.[4]

-Arrival in New England The first documented record of John and his family in New England is the birth record of their fourth child, son Joseph in Cambridge, Massachusetts on 10 February, 1652/3.[5]
+The first documented record of John and his family in New England is the birth record of their fourth child, son Joseph in Cambridge, Massachusetts on 10 February, 1652/3.[5]
 We know the family was in New England at least six months prior to that because Walter Cole’s Will, dated 13 Aug.
-1652, contains a bequest “and also twenty shillings more unto my daughter Elizabeth, the nowe wife of John Fuller, in New England.”
-This date is much later than the 1644 arrival date recorded in most history of Newton books, and the 1644 date on the “First Settler’s Monument” standing the East Parish Burying Ground.
+1652, contains a bequest “and also twenty shillings more unto my daughter Elizabeth, the nowe (sic) wife of John Fuller, in New England.”

 Fuller Farm

-Ancestral Line
+Family – Ancestral Line

 1678 Letter

 On Dec 14, 1678 John Fuller of Newton wrote a letter to the Judge of the Probate Court and asked the Judge to please inform the Court that the 22 acres of land in the estate inventory of the late Simon Ong, was in fact his (John’s) land.
 Two court cases ensued (Fuller vs Ong and Ong vs Fuller) and the outcome was that John lost his appeal.
-It is likely that John knew Simon as they both were from Lavenham, Suffolk, England, a fact that did not seem to appear in the court transcripts.
+It is likely that John knew Simon as they were both from Lavenham, Suffolk, England, a fact that did not seem to appear in the court transcripts.
 We also noted that Simon’s father, Edmond, was a witness to James Fuller’s will.
 More …

 John Was An Elected Town Officer